 A single, black, fusion-crusted stone weighing 184 g was found in Oman.
 This Karoonda-type carbonaceous chondrite has a dark-gray, porous, friable, fine-grained matrix (65 vol%), containing chondrules (up to 1 mm) and plagioclase-rich objects, but lacking FeNi-metal.
 The chondrules contain primary glass and have well-defined boundaries, indicative of a low degree of thermal metamorphism.
 Likewise, the plagioclase-rich objects have well-defined boundaries and have a wide compositional range of feldspar, further indication of a low petrologic type.
 Other properties inherent in this meteorite suggest that it experienced oxidizing conditions during nebular condensation.
 The very low S content and lack of troilite is consistent with the removal of S as an oxide during nebular processes.

-The CK chondrites, although recognized as closely related to the CV chondrites in bulk O-isotopic composition, mineralogy, and petrology, were designated as a separate group in 1990 based on their lower abundances of refractory lithophiles and CAIs, and their lack of coarse-grained igneous rims around chondrules in the CK group compared to the CV group; this was considered to be a result of a higher degree of metamorphic recrystallization in CK chondrites.
+The CK chondrites, although recognized as closely related to the CV chondrites in bulk O-isotopic composition, mineralogy, and petrology, were designated as a separate group in 1990 based on their lower abundances of refractory lithophiles and CAIs, in addition to the low abundance of coarse-grained igneous rims around chondrules in the CK group compared to the CV group; this was considered to be a result of a higher degree of metamorphic recrystallization in CK chondrites.
 Igneous rims were subsequently identified in ~60% of chondrules observed in CK34 meteorites by Chaumard and Devouard (2016).
-The group was named for the observed fall in Karoonda, Australia, which was classified as a CK4 (a second CK4 fall occurred in Kobe, Japan in 1999).
+The group was named for the observed fall in Karoonda, Australia, which was classified as a CK4.

-Historically, CK chondrites constituted a heterogeneous group of meteorites that had refractory lithophile abundances intermediate between those of the CO and CV groups, and had a significant abundance of altered refractory inclusions.
-The CK group members had overlapping O-isotopic compositions with the CV group, as well as overlapping textural and compositional variation.
-They also had low chondrule to matrix ratios, with matrix comprising ~5070 vol%; higher than most CV-group members.
+Historically, CK chondrites constituted a heterogeneous group of meteorites that had refractory lithophile abundances intermediate between those of the CO and CV groups, and that had a significant abundance of altered refractory inclusions.
+The CK group members have O-isotopic compositions that overlap those of the CV group, and the two groups also overlap in both textural and compositional variation.
+CK chondrites generally have low chondrule to matrix ratios, with matrix composing ~5070 vol%, which is higher than most CV-group members.
 However, Chaumard and Devouard (2016) reported a large range in chondrule abundances among CK chondrites in their study, which they attributed to re-equilibration during metamorphism.
-In a comparison of chondrule sizes between the CK and CV groups, they show similar ranges.
-While the CV group has low petrologic grades, members of the CK group have been equilibrated to higher petrologic grades of ~3.8 and above.
-It was first proposed by Greenwood et al. (2009) that these two meteorite groups may represent a single, thermally stratified, "onion-shell-like" parent body, and subsequent studies by many investigators have provided valuable evidence towards the resolution of this question.
+In a comparison of chondrule sizes between the CK and CV meteorites, both groups show similar ranges.
+While the CV group has low petrologic grades, members of the CK group have been equilibrated to higher petrologic grades of ~3.5 and above.
+It was first proposed by Greenwood et al. (2009) that these two meteorite groups might represent a single, thermally stratified "onion-shell-like" parent body, and subsequent studies by many investigators have provided valuable evidence towards the resolution of this question.

-The CK group, like the oxidized CV group, has a high oxidation state that has resulted in a very low content of FeNi-metal and a correspondingly high content of magnetite and sulfides.
+Like the oxidized CV group, the CK group has a high oxidation state which has resulted in a very low content of FeNi-metal and a correspondingly high content of magnetite and sulfides.
 The dispersion of these sub-µm- to µm-sized magnetite and sulfide (pentlandite) grains within vesicles of like size has caused pronounced silicate darkening in all metamorphic grades.
 The magnetite grains present in both CK and CV group members have been metasomatically altered by fluids having similar O-isotopic compositions (Davidson et al., 2013).
-Other experiments have demonstrated that sub-µm- to µm-sized vesicles and micron-sized inclusions are produced during shock-melting of fine-grained olivine grains in the matrices (Hashiguchi et al., 2008).
+Other experiments have demonstrated that sub-µm- to µm-sized vesicles and micron-sized inclusions are produced during shock-melting of fine-grained matrix olivines (Hashiguchi et al., 2008).
 These shock events occurred under conditions of low shock pressures (<25 GPa) and high temperatures (>600°C).

 The typical features of the CK group listed above were re-evaluated by Greenwood et al. (2003), and it was further established that the predominantly equilibrated members of the CK group were consistent with metamorphic progression of the CV group.
 It was suggested that the few unequilibrated CK members, such as Dhofar 015, do not exhibit the typical features of CK chondrites, but more closely resemble the oxidized CV3 chondrites.

 A petrologic study was conducted by Chaumard et al. (2009, 2011) comparing the CK chondrites to the oxidized subgroup of CV chondrites.
 They found that matrix, chondrule, and CAI abundances in CK chondrites are similar to those features in some oxidized CV members.
 Moreover, dark inclusions commonly present in the CV group are also abundant in the CK group.
-In their studies they also determined that CK chondrites have an olivine chemistry that is correlated with the textural equilibration of the matrix.
-Greenwood et al. (2010) also found that the CK and CV chondrites contain magnetites that are compositionally similar, and that major and trace elements overlap between the groups.
-In studies of discrimination diagrams by Isa et al. (2012), they found that no significant nebular-based distinctions exist between the CV and CK groups.
-Taking these findings into consideration, these investigators suggest that the CK group may not represent a separate parent body, but instead, consider it more likely that these meteorites constitute a metamorphic continuum derived from the more unequilibrated CV subgroups.
+In their studies they determined that CK chondrites have an olivine chemistry that is correlated with the textural equilibration of the matrix grains.
+Moreover, Greenwood et al. (2010) found that both the CK and CV chondrites contain magnetites which are compositionally similar, and that major and trace elements overlap between the groups.
+In addition, in their studies of discrimination diagrams, Isa et al. (2012), found that no significant nebular-based distinctions exist between the CV and CK groups.
+Taking these findings into consideration, these investigators suggest that the CK group may not represent a separate parent body, but instead, consider it more likely that these meteorites constitute a metamorphic continuum derived from the more unequilibrated CV subgroup members.

-It was previously recognized that the structural order of insoluble polyaromatic organic matter is irreversibly transformed by thermal metamorphism (from carbonization to graphitization) to a commensurate degree across chemical classes (Bonal et al., 2005; 2007).
-A correlation exists between this maturation grade of organic matter and the peak metamorphic temperature of the meteorite, and this is then directly associated with the petrologic type.
+It was previously recognized that the structural order of insoluble polyaromatic organic matter is irreversibly transformed by thermal metamorphism (carbonization through graphitization) to a commensurate degree across meteorite chemical classes (Bonal et al., 2005; 2007).
+A positive correlation exists between the particular maturation grade of organic matter and the peak metamorphic temperature of the meteorite, and the latter is directly associated with the petrologic type.
 In their Raman spectrographic study of maturation grade vs. petrologic type for select CV and CK chondrites, Chaumard et al. (2013) found that the transition from carbonization to graphitization in these chondrites occurs at the petrologic type for Allende (>3.6; Raman method).
 From their data, they concluded that the CV and CK chondrites in their study constitute a metamorphic sequence increasing as follows: